Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 LED1 will turn on as the USB function is enumerated (it may blink if audio is not streaming over the connection).
 The RGB LED on the Curiosity board will turn from red to green.

 If needed, configure the Host computer to use the usb_speaker as the selected audio recording device.
 For Windows 7, this is done in the "Playback" tab in the "Sound" dialog accessed by right clicking the loudspeaker icon on the taskbar.
-For Windows 10, this is accessed by right clicking the loudspeaker icon on the taskbar and clicking “Open Sound Settings”.
-Select the “Speaker( Harmony USB Speaker w/Bass Boost Example)” as the default device.
+For Windows 10, this is accessed by right clicking the loudspeaker icon on the taskbar and clicking ï¿½Open Sound Settingsï¿½.
+Select the ï¿½Speaker( Harmony USB Speaker w/Bass Boost Example)ï¿½ as the default device.
 Now all sounds should be heard through the headphones

 ![](graphics/usb_speaker_bb_sound.png)